 That includes sensors and gas detection devices, too.

 The improvements in technology now allow for the user to have full peace of mind in knowing their sensor is able to accurately provide measurements, analyze across multiple gases, and is easy enough to orchestrate, all within a simple touch screen panel or smartphone app.

 The real game-changer in terms of present-day gas detection solutions is this futuristic ability to now be able to monitor gas concentrations with a more modern-day approach.
-Sensors have changed from bigger modules to compact sleek modules you can fit in the palm of your hand with the ability to sense measurements at rapid speed and are packed with an abundance of capabilities.
+Sensors used to be enormous and cost a lot, too.

-What is the best gas detection technology?
+What makes the best gas detection device?